-Located primarily within Pike County, Kentucky, McCoy Elkhorn is currently comprised of two mines (Mine #15 and the Carnegie 1 Mine) in "hot idle" status, and one mine in development (Carnegie 2 Mine), two coal preparation facilities (Bevins #1 and Bevins #2), and other mines in various stages of development or reclamation.
+Located primarily within Pike County, Kentucky, McCoy Elkhorn is currently comprised of three mines (Mine #15) in "idle" status, and two mines (Mine #15 in operations (Carnegie 1 and the Carnegie 1 Mine) in "hot idle" status, and one mine in development (Carnegie 2 Mine) Mines), two coal preparation facilities (Bevins #1 and Bevins #2), and other mines in various stages of development or reclamation.
 McCoy Elkhorn sells its coal to a variety of customers, both domestically and internationally, primarily to the steel making industry as a high-vol "B" coal or blended coal.
-The coal controlled at McCoy Elkhorn (along with our other subsidiaries) has not been classified as either "proven" or "probable" as defined in the United States Securities and Exchange Commission Industry Guide 7, and as a result, do not have any "proven" or "probable" reserves under such definition and are classified as an "Exploration Stage" pursuant to Industry Guide 7.
+The coal controlled at McCoy Elkhorn (along with our other subsidiaries) has not been classified as either "proven" or "probable" as defined in the United States Securities and Exchange Commission Industry Guide 7, Items 1300 through 1305 of Regulation S-K, and as a result, do not have any "proven" or "probable" reserves under such definition and are classified as an "Exploration Stage" pursuant to Industry Guide 7.
+Items 1300 through 1305 of Regulation S-K.

 Mine #15 is an underground mine in the Millard (also known as Glamorgan) coal seam and located near Meta, Kentucky.
 Mine #15 is mined via room-and-pillar mining methods using continuous miners, and the coal is belted directly from the stockpile to McCoy Elkhorn's coal preparation facility.
-Mine #15 is currently a "Company run" mine, whereby the Company manages the workforce at the mine.
+Mine #15 is currently a "Company" "company run" mine, whereby the Company manages the workforce at the mine.
 The coal from Mine #15 is stockpiled at the mine site and belted directly to the Company's nearby coal preparation facilities.
 Production at Mine #15 re-commenced under Quest Energy's ownership in September 2016.